gaearon/overreacted.io/src/pages/the-elements-of-ui-engineering.md

 Of course, there are many problems I haven’t mentioned.
 This list is by no means exhaustive!
 For example, I haven’t talked about the designer and engineering collaboration, or debugging and testing.
 Maybe another time.

-I know it’s easy to read the above points with a UI, state, or data library in mind.
-But I encourage you to pretend that these libraries don’t exist, and read it again.
-How would *you* solve them?
+It’s tempting to read about these problems with a particular view library or a data fetching library in mind as a solution.
+But I encourage you to pretend that these libraries don’t exist, and read again from that perspective.
+How would *you* approach solving these issues?
 Give them a try on a tiny app!
-(I’d love to see your experiments on GitHub — feel free to tweet them in response.)
+(I’d love to see your experiments on GitHub — feel free to tweet me in response.)

 What’s interesting about these problems is that most of them show up at any scale.
 You can see them both in small widgets like a typeahead or a tooltip, and in huge apps like Twitter and Facebook.